opensourcefeed/opensourcefeed.github.io/distribution-ubuntubudgie.md

   Ubuntu Budgie 17.04 leaves a good impression despite of being a newbie : "http://www.open-source-feed.com/2017/06/ubuntu-budgie-1704-leaves-good.html"
 ---

-**Ubuntu Budgie** was started as an unofficial remix of Ubuntu on 2016.
+**Ubuntu Budgie** was started as an unofficial remix of Ubuntu in 2016.
 By end of the year, it was recognized as an official community flavor of Ubuntu.
-It combines solid Ubuntu core with elegant, efficient and productive budgie desktop  developed by Solus project.
+It combines solid Ubuntu core with elegant, efficient and productive budgie desktop, developed by Solus project.

 Ubuntu Budgie project does a fair amount of customization on vanilla budgie desktop to make it more appealing to end users and ships numerous applications that will have great value in day to day activities.

+One of the key attraction of Ubuntu Budgie is *Budgie Welcome*, an advanced application that takes users through various configuration options such as steam installation, multimedia codec installation, budgie applet installation ..etc.
+It also provides options to switch complete look & feel with a single click.